fossasia/susi_android/docs/configure_guide.md

   <img src="images/android3.png" height="500px" width="270"><br>

-* To start the configuration process, plug in your SUSI.AI smart device and wait for the “Ping” sound.
-The SUSI.AI device will automatically open a Wi-Fi hotspot.
-Please connect your phone to the wireless network with the SSID “SUSI.AI” and password as "password".
+* To start the configuration process, plug in your SUSI.AI smart device and wait for the "Ping" sound.
+The SUSI.AI device will
+  Automatically open a Wi-Fi hotspot.
+Please connect your phone to the wireless network with the SSID "SUSI.AI" and password as "password".
-  When you are successfully connected to the "SUSI.AI" wifi, press "Connected to SUSI.AI" button.
+  When you have successfully connected to the "SUSI.AI" Wi-Fi, press the "Connected to SUSI.AI" button.

  <img src="images/android4.png" height="500px" width="270"><br>